AdobeDocs/uix/src/pages/services/aem-cf-console-admin/guides/hello-world/index.md

 ![Additional logic](additional-logic.png)

-It's not a required part, you don't need to do this, if you decide that it's overhead.
+**This is optional.** You only need to implement it if your use case requires it.

 ## Test on Local Environment
 From the project directory, begin by running the following command: